Arizona Cardinals vs. Seattle Seahawks NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - The combined points per game average of the two teams, 48.5, is 0.5 points greater than Sunday's over/under.

-- These two squads combine to surrender 41.5 points per game, 6.5 fewer than this contest's over/under.
+- This contest's over/under is 6.5 points greater than the 41.5 these two squads combine to allow per game this season.

-- Cardinals games this season feature an average total of 48.6 points, a number 0.6 points higher than Sunday's over/under.
+- The Cardinals and their opponents have scored an average of 48.6 points per game in 2021, 0.6 more than Sunday's total.

 - The 46.7 PPG average total in Seahawks games this season is 1.3 points fewer than this game's over/under.